OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 \subsubsection{Task: Responding to Code Review}

-It is not uncommon for developers to iterate over multiple proposed solutions in a pull request until they fulfill all the necessary requirements.
+Developers often iterate over multiple proposed solutions in a pull request until they fulfill all the necessary requirements.
 Often, such incorrect proposals are met with a corresponding \emph{review}, explaining inadequacies in approach or implementation.
 For the code review response task in our benchmark, we create reviews by prompting an LLM (\gemini) with both the bad patch (from the previous section), along with the correct patch and problem description, and asking it to come up with instructions for how the bad patch should be fixed.
-We find that the simple prompt presented in \autoref{app:prompts} produces reviews that are informative but do not give away the complete solution on manual inspection of a subset of generated reviews.
+We find that the simple prompt presented in Appendix~\ref{app:prompts} produces reviews that are informative but do not give away the complete solution on manual inspection of a subset of generated reviews.
 During evaluation, we present the agent with the problem description, incorrect fix (bad patch), along with the review, tasking it with refining the solution.
-While the adaptation of existing functionality to enable this use case is minor, we believe this is a promising avenue for research into fully autonomous work on code issues, interacting with external feedback, and starting from potentially corrupted states.